 Travel healthcare is a great career option for an experienced medical laboratory technologist.
 Your skills are in demand, which means you have many choices as to where you want to work.
 We have jobs across the country or across town - in many of the nation's top hospitals.
 As a medical laboratory traveler, you can choose to spend the winter months enjoying the sunny, delightful weather of Florida, California or Arizona and you can summer in New York, Washington or even New England.
 The choice is yours.
 And with each new area and setting you work in, you gain a fresh, new perspective on your skill level and capabilities - like providing more experienced patient care and learning new techniques.

 As a new or experienced medical laboratory technologist, we will help you meet your goals.
-Call us or complete our online application to get started on your travel career.

 There were approximately 164,800 medical and clinical laboratory jobs in 2014.
 Most medical laboratory technologists work in hospitals, but many also work in medical and diagnostic laboratories, physician offices and at colleges and universities.